HeatherAu/wine_group_project/README.md

 Got rid of rubric items and putting our response in an indented quote block

 # wine_group_project
+Added commentary of visuals and tables (in progress)

 Intro should be done